 For drug provocation testing, a drug suspected of causing a hypersensitivity reaction is given in escalating doses to precipitate the reaction.
 This test is usually safe and effective if done in a controlled setting.

 Tests for hematologic drug reactions include direct and indirect antiglobulin tests (see Diagnosis).
-Tests for other specific drug hypersensitivity (eg, radioallergosorbent testing [RAST], histamine release, basophil or mast cell degranulation, lymphocyte transformation) are unreliable or experimental.
+Tests for other specific drug hypersensitivity (eg, allergen-specific serum IgE testing, histamine release, basophil or mast cell degranulation, lymphocyte transformation) are unreliable or experimental.

 Hypersensitivity decreases with time.
 IgE antibodies are present in 90% of patients 1 yr after an allergic reaction but in only about 20 to 30% after 10 yr.
 Patients who have anaphylactic reactions are more likely to retain antibodies to the causative drug longer.
 People with drug allergies should be taught about avoiding the drug and should carry identification or an alert bracelet.
 Charts should always be appropriately marked.